Is Jesus Christ living in us? That was the goal of the Apostle Paul. Surely it should be our goal as well. Paul wrote:

 Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
 (Revelation 3:20)

 Jesus is not speaking to unbelievers here, but to the Church.
 He wants to sup with us.
-The Holy Communion of the Lord’s Supper has been given to us so that we may participate in the heavenly banquet with Jesus while on this earth.
+The Holy Communion of the Lord’s Supper has been given to us so that we may participate in the a foretaste of heavenly banquet.